Nathaniel Hawthorne

 9. A single dream is more powerful than a thousand realities.

-Nathaniel Hawthorne was an American novelist and short story writer, best known for writing The Scarlet Letter.
+Nathaniel Hawthorne was an American novelist and short story writer, best known for writing The Scarlet Letter and The House of the Seven Gables.
+His literary craftsmanship, moral insight, and mastery of allegory and symbolism distinguish him as an important figure in American literature.
 Along with Herman Melville and Edgar Allan Poe, Hawthorne’s work belongs to the sub-genre of Dark Romanticism.
-The genre has an emphasis on human fallibility where lapses in judgement allow men and women to drift toward self-destruction.
+The genre has an emphasis on human fallibility where lapses in judgement allow men and women to drift towards sin and self-destruction.

 by Amanda Patterson